Delhi–Meerut Regional Rapid Transit System: History

 In November 2021, the NCRTC decided to build a station in Jangpura, Delhi, to serve as the terminating station of the corridor.
 Per the original plan, it was envisioned to establish a stabling yard and operations control centre at Sarai Kale Khan, thence managing the three corridors originating there.
 However, the Jangpura station was floated to provide connectivity to the RRTS for residents of Jangpura and nearby areas, more so owing to the congestion along Mathura Road.
 With this addition, the total number of stations on the corridor increased to 16.
 The station will be at grade and is expected to be completed and opened after the rest of the corridor.
 The rest of the corridor till Modipuram is expected be operational by July 2025.

 Following the Galwan Valley skirmish on 15 June 2020, there were calls by the Swadeshi Jagaran Manch for the government to cancel the bid of a Chinese firm involved in constructing and manufacturing the trains of the RRTS.
 Although the Chinese company did not abstain from constructing a tunnel segment of the RRTS, it was determined that the trains would be constructed by another firm.
 On this account, a fresh bid was conducted by the NCRTC: Bombardier Transportation, a Canadian-German rolling stock manufacturer, won the bid to make the trains for the RRTS and the Meerut Metro.
 The company will supply 210 coaches consisting of 30 trainsets with six coaches each, which could be extended to eight coaches based on demand.
 The trains are being manufactured at the company's plant in Savli, Gujarat.

 Route

-Of the entire length, 68.03 km will be elevated, 14.12 km will be underground and the remaining 1.45 km segment will be at-grade for connections to two depots, located at Duhai and Modipuram.
-In the densely populated suburbs of Delhi and Meerut, the route will run underground.
+Of the entire length, 68.03 km is elevated, 14.12 km is underground and the remaining 1.45 km segment is at-grade for connections to two depots, located at Duhai and Modipuram.
+In the densely populated suburbs of Delhi and Meerut, the route runs underground.
 The entire route is designed for a maximum speed of 180 km/h, with an operating speed of 160 km/h.
 The average speed is approximately 100 km/h.